 Top 7 General accounting podcasts

-Onto the accounting function within the CFO’s Office.
-However these podcasts provide ample learnings for anyone in the CFO’s team.
-This list keep finance professionals generally in touch with the latest developments in accounting vital to business success.
+On to the accounting function within the CFO’s Office.
+However, these podcasts provide ample learning for anyone in the CFO’s team.
+This list keeps finance professionals generally in touch with the latest developments in accounting vital to business success.

 2. Oh My Fraud

 Agatha Christie meets actuals in Oh My Fraud.
-CPA and comedian Greg Kyte and Caleb Newquist post mortem accounting fraud cases in the series.
-Beyond spreadsheet sleuthing the value lies in giving us the skills “to watch out for to keep your clients, your firm, and even yourself safe.”
-In one episode, the duo retell the most audacious scams to ever hit Hollywood detailing how actor Zach Horowitz fooled investors into giving him over $650m.
+CPA and comedian Greg Kyte and Caleb Newquist unpack accounting fraud cases in the series.
+They call it “true crime with spreadsheets instead of corpses”.
+In one episode, the duo retells the most audacious scams to ever hit Hollywood, detailing how actor Zach Horowitz fooled investors into giving him over $650m.

 3. M&A Science